polarfire-soc/polarfire-soc-documentation/bare-metal-embedded-software/bare-metal-driver-user-guides/soft-ip-driver-user-guides/Core10GBaseKR-PHY/core10gbasekr-phy-driver-user-guide.md

 <div id="Functions$PHY10GKR_get_current_time_ms$description" data-type="text">

-The PHY10GKR_get_current_time_ms() is a weak function that can be overridden by the user to get the current time in milli-seconds.
+PHY10GKR_get_current_time_ms() is a weak function that can be overridden by the user to get the current time in milli-seconds.

 </div>